JuliaWSU/JuliaWSU/_posts/2020-02-28-test-markdown.md

 tags: [test]
 comments: true
 ---
-Please share with us your favorite Julia one line hacks in the comments section below.
+Please share with us your favorite Julia one-line hacks in the comments section below.

 If we like what we see (probably we will), we can move content from comments to web-content.